Without ambition one starts nothing. Without work one finishes nothing. The prize will not be sent to you. You have to win it.

 Procrastination, my old friend.
 Such a comfortable friend.
 Until the deadline comes and there’s no more time.
 I’ve been guilty of procrastination, it happened in Pharmacy School as well.

 One way to battle procrastination is to start small.
-Breaking things down to smaller parts is a good way of learning and project management.
+Breaking things down into smaller parts is a good way of learning and project management.
 It also helps when tracking progress.

-If small steps doesn’t work, I make the steps smaller.
-I might have over estimated the sizes and need to readjust.
+If small steps don’t work, I make the steps smaller.
+I might have overestimated the sizes and need to readjust.
 The important thing for me is that I keep moving forward, even if it’s slow, patience is important.